Zero-Down-Time/CloudBender/README.md

   version            Displays own version and all dependencies
 ```

+# Architecture
+## State management
+### Pulumi
+The state for all Pulumi resources are stored on S3 in your account and in the same region as the resources being deployed.
+No data is send to nor shared with the official Pulumi provided APIs.

+CloudBender configures Pulumi with a local, temporary workspace on the fly.
+This incl. the injection of various common parameters like the AWS account ID and region etc.

+### Cloudformation
+All state is handled by AWS Cloudformation.
+The required account and region are determined by CloudBender automatically from the configuration.

 ## Config management
 - Within the config folder each directory represents either a stack group if it has sub-directories, or an actual Cloudformation stack in case it is a leaf folder.
 - The actual configuration for each stack is hierachly merged.
 Lower level config files overwrite higher-level values.
 Complex data structures like dictionaries and arrays are deep merged.

-## Secrets handling
+## Secrets

 ### Pulumi
 CloudBender supports the native Pulumi secret handling.
 See [Pulumi Docs](https://www.pulumi.com/docs/intro/concepts/secrets/) for details.

 ### Cloudformation
-CloudBender supports [SOPS](https://github.com/mozilla/sops) to encrypt values in any config yaml file since version 0.8.1
+CloudBender supports [SOPS](https://github.com/mozilla/sops) to encrypt values in any config file.

-If a sops encrypted config file is detected CloudBender will automatically try to decrypt the file during execution.
+If a sops encrypted config file is detected by CloudBender, it will automatically try to decrypt the file.
 All required information to decrypt has to be present in the embedded sops config or set ahead of time via sops supported ENVIRONMENT variables.

 SOPS support can be disabled by setting `DISABLE_SOPS` in order to reduce timeouts etc.